layumi/Person_reID_baseline_pytorch/tutorial/README.md

 + Quick Question.
 Could we directly apply the model trained on Market-1501 to DukeMTMC-reID?
 Why?
 ```

+- Try verification + identification loss.
+You may check the code at [Here](https://github.com/layumi/Person-reID-verification).

 - Try Triplet Loss.
 Triplet loss is another widely-used objective.
 You may check the code in https://github.com/layumi/Person-reID-triplet-loss.
 I write the code in a similar manner, so let's find what I changed.